Plan Your Military Divorce For Success—For You And Your Family

-Whether you’re a currently serving service member stationed in Fort Meade, or a soon-to-be-ex “MilSpouse” at APG – JC Law is here to serve you and your family with as smooth a divorce as possible.
+Whether you’re a currently serving service member or a soon-to-be-ex “MilSpouse”, JC Law is here to serve you and your family with as smooth a divorce as possible.

-How Is Military Divorce Different From Civilian Divorce In Maryland?
+How Is Military Divorce Different From Civilian Divorce?

-While servicemembers stationed at any of Maryland’s military installations – including the U.S. Naval Academy, Fort Meade, Aberdeen Proving Grounds, and Fort Detrick – are bound by military law, you cannot file for divorce in a military court.
+The answer is both.
+While servicemembers stationed at any military installation are bound by military law, you cannot file for divorce in a military court.

-Instead, you must file for divorce in a Maryland circuit court that holds jurisdiction – that is, authority to judge and grant divorce decrees in your current county
+Instead, you must file for divorce in a circuit court with jurisdiction—the authority to judge and grant divorce decrees in your current county.

-Beyond Maryland state divorce law, there are special rules that apply to military divorces.
+Beyond divorce law, there are special rules that apply to military divorces.

 This postponement gives the servicemember time to review the divorce petition, hire a military divorce attorney, and respond appropriately.
-Civilian Marylanders only have 30 days to respond and file their own divorce motion after being served.
+Civilians only have 30 days to respond and file their divorce motion after being served.

 That said, the active duty servicemember can waive this right if they want the divorce to proceed.

-Finally, if you or your spouse are on active duty, you might have difficulty serving your divorce petition – especially if someone is currently overseas despite their permanent residency being in Maryland.
+Finally, if you or your spouse is on active duty, you might have difficulty serving your divorce petition, especially if someone is currently overseas despite their permanent residency.

 Remember, simply filing for divorce is not enough.
 You must properly deliver the divorce papers to your spouse.
 JC Law military divorce lawyers have extensive experience handling military divorces, including creative ways to legally serve and progress your divorce petition.

-Do I Have To File For Divorce In Maryland As A Service Member?
+Do I Have To File For Divorce As A Service Member?

-Many states will allow a military member or their spouse to file for divorce in the state the servicemember is stationed – including Maryland.
+Many states will allow a military member or their spouse to file for divorce in the state where the servicemember is stationed.

 Generally speaking, military members and their spouses have three choices when it comes to which state to file for divorce: